-Window glazing is typically made of glass with the exception of some skylights that may use an acrylic glazing.
 Current building standards require the use of double glazed sealed units mounted in thermally broken frames.
-There is a wide assortment of frame types and the material used can vary widely.
-Windows may open in different fashions: they may slide horizontally or vertically, open outwards like a door or tilt open in the fashion of an awning.
 Typical windows require minimal maintenance.
 Window hardware should be cleaned and lubricated every 3 months.
 Any accumulated grime or debris should be removed from between the window and the frame.